About

 Connecting people and places, she empowers already successful placemaker leaders so they become more effective in engaging and expanding stakeholders’ capacity to co-envision and realise new futures.

-Her wisdom and perspective comes from 25+ year’s experience successfully leading advocacy for cultural and spatial change - in intractable situations.
+Her wisdom and perspective comes from over 25 year’s experience successfully leading advocacy for cultural and spatial change - in intractable situations.

 Mary works with individuals, teams, organisations and communities dealing with disconnection, division and dereliction in the place making and regeneration arenas.